Gippsland line

-The Gippsland V/Line rail service or Bairnsdale Line is a passenger service operated by V/Line in Victoria, Australia between Melbourne and the Gippsland region including the regional cities of Moe, Morwell, Traralgon, Sale and Bairnsdale.
-It operates along the Gippsland railway line.
+The Gippsland line is a regional passenger rail service operated by V/Line in Victoria, Australia.
+It serves 23 stations towards its terminus in the regional city of Bairnsdale, but most services terminate at Traralgon.

 History

-Although the Gippsland line was extended to Orbost in 1916, from the 1930s passenger services along the line extended only as far as Bairnsdale.
+Although the Gippsland line was extended to Orbost in 1916, passenger services along the line extended only as far as Bairnsdale beginning in the 1930s.
 In 1954 the line beyond Dandenong was electrified as far as Traralgon, with services from this time provided by the L class electric locomotives.

-In 1975 suburban services were extended from Dandenong to Pakenham, on what is known as the Pakenham railway line.
-By the 1980s the motive power of trains reverted to diesel locomotives, with electrification cut back to Warragul in 1987, and to Bunyip in 1998.
+In 1975 suburban services were extended from Dandenong to Pakenham, on what is known as the Pakenham line.
+By the 1980s, the motive power of trains reverted to diesel locomotives, with electrification cut back to Warragul in 1987, and to Bunyip in 1998.
 Suburban Comeng trains were used by V/Line to provide services from Melbourne to Warragul in the late 1980s and early 1990s.

-In 1993, passenger services from Sale to Bairnsdale were withdrawn.
+In 1993, passenger services from Sale to Bairnsdale were withdrawn, leading to massive protests.
 They were reinstated in 2004 as part of the Linking Victoria program.
 The line was upgraded as part of the Regional Fast Rail project in 2005 and the last of the overhead wires were removed, except for a short section to the Melbourne side of Bunyip station.

 In March 2013 the service was suspended east of Traralgon because of safety problems with level crossings.
 Rail services resumed in October 2013.